message/iata/TW.md

 - nationals of Indonesia with a "SPECIAL ENTRY PERMIT FOR COVID-19 OUTBREAK" visa with “FL" stated on remarks;
 - passengers with a MOFA ID.
 2. Passengers are not allowed to transit.
-3. Passengers must have a negative COVID-19 test result issued at most 3 working days before departure from the first embarkation point.
+3. Passengers must have a negative COVID-19 test result issued at most 3 days before departure from the first embarkation point.
 Tests accepted are: LAMP, NAAT, PCR, RNA, RT-LAMP and RT-PCR.
 Details can be found at <a href="https://www.cdc.gov.tw/Category/MPage/XQ9r73gXAgEfJZV9zm6gaA">https://www.cdc.gov.tw/Category/MPage/XQ9r73gXAgEfJZV9zm6gaA</a>
 - This does not apply to:
 - passengers with a Chinese Taipei (on the cover: Republic of China Taiwan) passport;
 - passengers with an Alien Resident Certificate.
-4. Passengers with a Chinese Taipei (on the cover: Republic of China Taiwan) passport without a negative COVID-19 test result issued at most 3 working days before departure from the first embarkation point:
+4. Passengers with a Chinese Taipei (on the cover: Republic of China Taiwan) passport without a negative COVID-19 test result issued at most 3 days before departure from the first embarkation point:
 - must complete an "Entry Quarantine Affidavit" before departure available at <a href="https://www.cdc.gov.tw/File/Get/bkwclrVuZY_x9P5kYTRVmA">https://www.cdc.gov.tw/File/Get/bkwclrVuZY_x9P5kYTRVmA</a> ;
 - are subject to an RT-PCR test upon arrival at their own expense.
 Tests accepted are: LAMP, NAAT, PCR, RNA, RT-LAMP and RT-PCR.
 Details can be found at <a href="https://www.cdc.gov.tw/Category/MPage/XQ9r73gXAgEfJZV9zm6gaA">https://www.cdc.gov.tw/Category/MPage/XQ9r73gXAgEfJZV9zm6gaA</a> .
-5. Passengers with an Alien Resident Certificate without a negative COVID-19 test result issued at most 3 working days before departure from the first embarkation point:
+5. Passengers with an Alien Resident Certificate without a negative COVID-19 test result issued at most 3 days before departure from the first embarkation point:
 - must complete an "Entry Quarantine Affidavit" before departure available at <a href="https://www.cdc.gov.tw/File/Get/bkwclrVuZY_x9P5kYTRVmA">https://www.cdc.gov.tw/File/Get/bkwclrVuZY_x9P5kYTRVmA</a> ;
 - are subject to an RT-PCR test upon arrival at their own expense.
 Tests accepted are: LAMP, NAAT, PCR, RNA, RT-LAMP and RT-PCR.
 Details can be found at <a href="https://www.cdc.gov.tw/Category/MPage/XQ9r73gXAgEfJZV9zm6gaA">https://www.cdc.gov.tw/Category/MPage/XQ9r73gXAgEfJZV9zm6gaA</a> .